Best Shoes for Metatarsalgia by a Clinical Specialist

 Hoka Clifton 9 – Wide

 So the first shoe that we’d recommend is the Hoka Clifton 9; as you can see, it’s got quite a thick midsole, it’s got a 4mm heel drop from the back to the front of the shoe, it’s got a nice responsive firm of cushioning, and it’s a super light shoe—the lightest of the 3 shoes that we recommend to you.
-The 4mm heel drop, so the difference from the back to the front, is really important if you have metatarsalgia pain; we don’t want a big tilt leaning you forward onto your forefoot as that’s likely to irritate your symptoms, so having a lower Drop distributes the force more evenly across your foot.
+The 4mm heel drop, so the difference from the back to the front, is really important if you have metatarsalgia pain; we don’t want a big tilt leaning you forward onto your forefoot as that’s likely to irritate your symptoms, so having a low drop shoe is best for Metatarsalgia as it distributes the force more evenly across your foot.

 The responsive cushioning of the Clifton 9 means that when you walk or run, it gives you a little feedback to push you forward.
 This is helpful alongside the forefoot rocker, the tilt from the midfoot up to the forefoot.
 This helps you push through easily without extending the toes and irritating the metatarsal joints.
 Hoka offers both a normal width and a wider width shoe in the Clifton 9; this is helpful as reducing compression on the forefoot can alleviate your symptoms.